Disambiguating electrical detection of magnetization dynamics in magnetic insulators: Results and Discussion

 \subsection{Spatial decay of nonlocal and local signals}

 To quantitatively analyze the spatial decay of the conventional propagating spin-wave and inductive-coupling-induced ST-FMR contributions, we extract the nonlocal voltages as a function of polar angle by performing symmetric Lorentzian fits to the measured spectra.
 As an example, the results for the device with a separation distance $s=$ 10~$\upmu$m are shown in Fig.~\ref{fig4}(a), where the contributions from ST-FMR and spin pumping remain in the linear regime due to the relatively long antenna–detector distance.
-For $\theta = 90^\circ$, the nonlocal voltage arises solely from propagating spin waves, as discussed in Fig.~\ref{fig3}.
-Using that both the ISHE detection efficiency and the antenna excitation efficiency incorporate a $\sin\theta$ dependence, the angular dependence of the spin-pumping contribution can be approximated by a $\sin^2\theta$ term.
-Using the voltage at $\theta = 90^\circ$ as a reference, we construct the expected angular dependence of the propagating spin-wave spin-pumping contribution, shown as the blue curve in Fig.~\ref{fig4}(a).
-We note that the actual angular dependence of spin pumping may be more complex due to additional factors, such as polar-angle-dependent changes in magnon dispersion.
-Within this simplified framework, the ST-FMR contribution can be roughly estimated by subtracting the expected spin-pumping signal from the raw data.
-The inferred ST-FMR component, shown as red symbols in Fig.~\ref{fig4}(a), exhibits an angular dependence consistent with the one measured independently in the local device, shown in Fig.~\ref{fig3}(d).
-Because the ST-FMR contribution depends overall on many factors, we do not aim to describe it by an analytical expression.
+For $\theta = 90^\circ$, the nonlocal voltage arises predominantly from propagating spin waves, because the SMR-based ST-FMR contribution is symmetry-suppressed, as seen in Fig.~\ref{fig3}.
+We therefore use the voltage at $\theta = 90^\circ$ as a reference and approximate the angular dependence of the propagating spin-wave spin-pumping contribution by

+where $\sin^3\theta$ scaling contains one factor of $\sin\theta$ from the ISHE detection efficiency and an additional $\sin^2\theta$ factor from the antenna excitation efficiency, which is proportional to the microwave absorption and therefore to the square of the transverse rf torque.
+This approximation gives the blue curve in Fig.~\ref{fig4}(a).

+Within this framework, the ST-FMR signal can be roughly estimated by subtracting the $\sin^3\theta$ spin-pumping contribution from the raw data.
+The inferred ST-FMR component, shown as red symbols in Fig.~\ref{fig4}(a), reproduces the overall angular trend measured independently in the local device, shown in Fig.~\ref{fig3}(d).
+Beyond this approximate estimate, full quantitative agreement is hard to achieve because the actual angular dependence of nonlocal spin pumping is also be affected by the propagation itself: spin-wave dispersion, group velocity, propagation length, damping, mode ellipticity, and $k$-dependent antenna excitation efficiency.
+These corrections are not expected to significantly alter the overall angular dependence and are therefore not considered further.
 Instead, the results for devices with different separation distances are summarized in Fig.~\ref{fig4}(b).
 Notably, the data measured for $s=2~\upmu$m deviates from the smooth angular dependence observed at larger distances, indicating nonlinear magnonic contributions~\cite{wang2023deeply}.

 The amplitude of the negative-sign contribution due to propagating spin waves decays much more rapidly with distance than the positive-sign contribution from ST-FMR.
 The slower spatial dependence of nonlocal ST-FMR can be attributed to the $1/s$ decay of the associated electromagnetic fields, in contrast to the exponential decay affecting propagating spin waves.
 This idea is confirmed by analyzing the spin-pumping contribution, directly obtained from $\theta = 90^\circ$ where ST-FMR vanishes.
 As shown in Fig.~\ref{fig4}(c), the evolution of the spin-pumping contribution with $s$ is well described by an exponential decay, consistent with the expected propagative damping for spin waves.
 A significant deviation occurs for $s=2~\upmu$m (red arrow), consistent with the nonlinear magnonic contributions identified above.
 From the fit, we obtain a decay length of $2.4 \pm 0.8~\upmu$m at 5~GHz.
 In contrast, the ST-FMR contribution is well described by a $1/s$ dependence [Fig.~\ref{fig4}(d)], as expected for an inductive coupling mechanism.